elipao/final_project/other/part_a_report.md

 ## Bugs that need to be fixed
-+ clicking on the add another advisor button and then clicking the return to main menu button without fully adding an advisor.
-Likely to only run into this bug if you decided mid-way into entering advisor data that you want to leave.
++ clicking on the add another advisor button and then clicking the return to main menu button without fully adding an advisor leaves the buttons inactive.
+Likely to run into this bug if you decided mid-way into entering advisor data that you want to leave.